germantellezv/curso-django/README.md

 # Platzigram

-This project was made with the purpose of understand how to work with Django.
+This project was made with the purpose of learn how to work with Django.

 # Usage
 1. Clone this repo